 While mushroom chai and litti chokha did live upto to expectations and were innovative, but it misses the mark with over dried mushrooms floating on the top and the chokha( mashed potato) which was tossed and tampered with spices changed the entire taste.

 After eating at Farzi CP I was super impressed the way they played with meat.
 The naga pork, cooked with naga spices, bamboo shoots and served with fermented beans, definitely makes you want more.
-Tawa boti(mutton), served with texture of greens too was equally compelling.
+Tawa boti(mutton), served with the texture of greens too was equally compelling.

 Galauti kebab was served with very light and airy sheermal.
 It will blow your mind.
 The gujrati kadi risotto made of Italian Arborio rice too definitely stand out in the tasting menu.